Add and register an app

 Add and register an app using developer credentials

 As a developer with an organizational account, you can add and register your app with the platform to generate an app ID.
 Use the app ID in the app to collect usage statistics and to allow users to sign in to the platform with OAuth 2.0, a standardized authorization framework.
 With OAuth 2.0, apps guide the user to sign in to the platform through a platform-hosted login page.
 It also allows the app to work with user content associated with their organization as well as work with other ArcGIS Online capabilities such as geocoding, routing, and GeoEnrichment.
-To learn more about authentication and OAuth 2.0, see ArcGIS Developer.
+To learn more about authentication and OAuth 2.0, see Esri Developer.

 Note:

 The implementation pattern for user logins differs slightly depending on whether you are developing a web-based app or a native app.
-ArcGIS Developer documentation includes details and code samples for both web-based apps and native apps.
+Esri Developer documentation includes details and code samples for both web-based apps and native apps.

 2. Click the My content tab of the content page and click New item.